KilllerGaming/WeatherWatch/README.md

 https://weather0watch.netlify.app

 ## Support

-For support, email gamerkiller01325@gmail.com or connect with me on my socials.
+If you have any feedback or need help, please reach out to me at gamerkiller01325@gmail.com or connect with me on my socials